Domaine Michel Redde & Fils - Pouilly-Fumé Les Bois de Saint-Andelain 2023

 Palate

-A clean, refined attack; round; beautiful complexity; and a lively citrus freshness that lingers on the finish
+A clean, refined attack; round and full-bodied, with beautiful complexity and a lively citrus freshness that lingers on the finish

 Serve